top of page

 • Wholesale prices Are $18 per pound

-• NOW shipping seed garlic for winter and spring planting
+• NOW shipping seed garlic for spring planting 2025

 Suggested Retail Pricing